 - Preheat oven to 375 degrees F. Line a sheet tray with parchment paper or a silicone mat.

-- In a medium bowl, whisk to combine the flour, baking powder, salt, and cinnamon.
-Set aside.
+- In a medium bowl, whisk to combine the flour, cinnamon, baking powder, and salt.

 Post updated in October 2018.
 Originally published December 2015.
 This post contains an affiliate link.